Duke in New York

 Mellon Mays Undergraduate Fellowships

 The Mellon Mays Undergraduate Fellowships for current sophomores and juniors include stipends and allowances up to $5,250 for summer research support.

 The Forlines Family Theater Studies fund supports internships for undergraduates in professional theater settings and other co-curricular experiences for theater students.
 The combination of academic coursework and hands-on learning is a hallmark of Duke’s approach to theater studies.
 Submit (1) an application form, (2) a project description and statement of goals, and (3) a letter of recommendation from theater faculty.

 Attendance is required at all classes, excursions, and group events.
 Given the intense nature of this program, late arrival and/or early departure is not permitted.

 Summer Session I

 The Arts in New York seminar is taught during the first five weeks of the program.
 Class meets once a week in NYU's Kimmel Center.
-Students attend the majority of the program's events during Summer Session I. Students work at their internships for 15 to 20 hours a week during Summer Session I.
+You will attend the majority of the program's events during Summer Session I. You will work at your internship for 15 to 20 hours per week during Summer Session I.

 Summer Session II

 During Summer Session II, you can choose to increase the hours you work at your internship beyond 20 if your schedule allows, but internship hours cannot conflict with required program events.

 You will make your own travel arrangements to and from the program site.
 You are expected to arrive on the arrival date cited above.